cyberbotics/webots/projects/robots/gctronic/e-puck/protos/docs/e-puck.md

 - *Robustness and maintenance*: e-puck is resilient under student use and is simple to repair.
 - *Affordable*: the price tag of e-puck is friendly to university budgets.

-E-puck is equipped with a large number of devices, as summarized in [this table](#e-puck-features).
+E-puck is equipped with a large number of devices, as summarized in this table:

 %figure "E-puck features"